calccrypto/integer/README.txt

 NOTE: C++11 is required.
 If using GCC, the earliest version
       that can support the C++11 functions used is 4.7.

+Note: Conversions for bases [2, 16] and 256 are provided.
+      If others are required, add the conversions to integer::integer(Iterator, const Iterator&, const uint16_t &)
+      and
+      std::string integer::str(const uint16_t &, const unsigned int &) const;

+NOTE: String inputs should not have markers indicating their base,
+      such as "0x" or "0b".

+NOTE: Hexadecimal strings use lowercase characters.

 NOTE: Base256 strings are assumed to be positive when read into
       integer.
 Use operator-() to negate the value.